KevinDorado7/Crowdfunding_ETL/README.md

 ### Instructions
 The instructions for this mini project were:

-Create the Category and Subcategory DataFrames
-Create the Campaign DataFrame
+-Create the Category and Subcategory DataFrames -Create the Campaign DataFrame
-Create the Contacts DataFrame
+-Create the Contacts DataFrame
-Create the Crowdfunding Database
+-Create the Crowdfunding Database

 ---
 **Team**